 The Florida court systems, as well as the family court legal systems in virtually every state, are designed to protect the rights and best interests of the child.
 When parents are married and a child is born, the child is considered “legitimate,” unfortunately bringing a label of “illegitimate,” to the child of unmarried parents.
 Under Florida law, a man may be a “presumptive” father, a “putative” father, a “prospective” father, or an unmarried biological father.
 When a child in Florida is born to a married mother, the husband at the time of the birth is considered the presumptive (presumed) father.

-The putative father refers to a man who has no legally established relationship to a child—because he is not married to the child’s mother—but who either claims to be the biological father of the child or who is alleged to be the biological father by the mother.
-A prospective father is defined as the person who claims to be or has been identified as a person who could be the father of a child.
+The putative father refers to a man who has no legally established relationship with a child—because he is not married to the child’s mother—but who either claims to be the biological father of the child or who is alleged to be the biological father by the mother.
+A prospective father is defined as a person who claims to be or has been identified as a person who could be the father of a child.
 If a man:

 - Was cohabiting with the mother at the likely time of conception;